 Click below to read Mitch’s article on recent developments in the law concerning employment contracts:

-Click below to read Mitch’s article on the new CPD program he created to address mediation advocacy.
+Click below to read Mitch’s article on when settling your case is the best option.

 Read about how, in Mitch’s view, arbitration is underused to resolve commercial disputes (by clicking below):

 Click below to read about Mitch’s tips for a successful wrongful dismissal mediation:

 Click below to read for the Secret to Settling Legal Disputes:

 Click below to read Mitch’s tips to maximize the chances of reaching a settlement at mediation:

 Law is a helping profession.
 Lawyers need to help people, because the world needs repair, but they must mind their Achilles Heel!
 After all, they’re only human.
 Click below to read Mitch’s article in Just.

 Click below to read Mitch’s article about getting past impasse with mediator settlement recommendations: